KevWeh/SystemReport/README.md

 - **Disk Space Monitoring**: Logs the current disk space usage.
 - **Web Services Monitoring**: Checks and logs the status of specified web services.
 - **Log Files Monitoring**: Summarizes the number and size of log files in a specified directory.
-- **Email Notification**: Sends the report via email in a well-formatted HTML message.
+- **Email Notification**: Sends the report via email twice a day in a well-formatted HTML message.

 ## Installation